-\begin{defn} Let $\rG$ be the group of $F$-rational points of a connected reductive group defined over $F$, where $F$ is non-archimedean field with residual characteristic $p$ or finite with characteristic $p$.
-Let $\pi$ be an irreducible $k$-representation of $\rG$, and $i_{\rM}^{\rG}$ be the parabolic induction from $\rM$ to $\rG$. \begin{itemize} \item We say that $\pi$ is cuspidal, if for any proper Levi subgroup $\rM$ of $\rG$ and any irreducible $k$-representation $\rho$ of $\rM$, $\pi$ does not appear as a sub-representation or a quotient representation of $i_{\rM}^{\rG}\rho$; \item We say that $\pi$ is supercuspidal, if for any proper Levi subgroup $\rM$ of $\rG$ and any irreducible $k$-representation $\rho$ of $\rM$, $\pi$ does not appear as a sub-quotient representation of $i_{\rM}^{\rG}\rho$. \end{itemize} \end{defn}
+Now we state the main results in this article with more details.
+We first recall the definition of cuspidal $k$-representations and supercuspidal $k$-representations.

-From now on, we always let $\rG$ indicate $\mathrm{GL}_n(F)$, $\rG'$ indicate $\mathrm{SL}_n(F)$ and $\rM$ indicate a Levi subgroup of $\rG$, $\rM'$ indicate $\rM\cap\rG'$ a Levi subgroup of $\rG'$, unless otherwise specified.
-This article has two parts: In Section \ref{chapter 4}, we concern with the construction of maximal simple $k$-types of $\rG'$ and its Levi subgroups, and a construction of maximal simple $k$-types and extended maximal simple $k$-types will be obtained after Theorem \ref{thm a33} ; the unicity property of intertwining implies conjugacy will be given in Section \ref{chapter 01}.
+\begin{defn} Let $\rA$ be a $p$-adic group, and $\rL$ a Levi subgroup of $\rA$.
+Let $\pi$ be an irreducible $k$-representation of $\rA$, and $i_{\rL}^{\rA}$ be the normalised parabolic induction from $\rL$ to $\rA$. \begin{itemize} \item We say that $\pi$ is \textbf{cuspidal}, if for any proper Levi subgroup $\rL$ and any irreducible $k$-representation $\rho$ of $\rL$, $\pi$ does not appear as a sub-representation or a quotient representation of $i_{\rL}^{\rA}\rho$; \item We say that $\pi$ is \textbf{supercuspidal}, if for any proper Levi subgroup $\rL$ and any irreducible $k$-representation $\rho$ of $\rL$, $\pi$ does not appear as a sub-quotient representation of $i_{\rL}^{\rA}\rho$. \end{itemize} \end{defn}